DataTalksClub/data-engineering-zoomcamp/week_4_analytics_engineering/homework.md

 ### Question 4:
 **What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)**
 Create a core model for the stg_fhv_tripdata joining with dim_zones.
-Similar to what we've done in fact_trips, keep only records with knwon pickup and doproff locations entries for pickup and dropoff locations.
+Similar to what we've done in fact_trips, keep only records with known pickup and dropoff locations entries for pickup and dropoff locations.
 Run it via the CLI without limits (is_test_run: false).

 ### Question 5: